- Latest Headlines

 TeamSTEPPS is a teamwork system designed to improve the quality, safety and efficiency of health care.
 This system, created by the Department of Defense Patient Safety Program, is designed to optimize patient outcomes by improving communication and other teamwork skills among health care professionals.
 The goal of TeamSTEPPS is to produce highly effective medical teams that optimize the use of information, people, and resources to achieve the best clinical outcomes for their patients.

-GOT AN IDEA?
+HAVE AN IDEA?

 This project started with Ellen having an idea.
 If you have an idea, let’s hear it.
-Please use the Engage link to share your thoughts.
-Every suggestion or comment will get addressed.